pptr3/pptr3/README.md

 <br />
 <p align="center" style="font-weight:bold"> 🎓 <b> Academic achievements </b> <p>

- * Being accepted from ETH University for Computer Science Master's Degree (ETH engineering department is 4° ranked among all the engineering departments all over the world).
+ * I was admitted to ETH University for Computer Science Master's Degree (ETH engineering department is 4° ranked among all the engineering departments all over the world).
  * Selected as one of the best students among all Masters students of the Engineering department of Bologna University (top 0.5%) based on academic grades and resume.
  * Master's Degree grade: 110/110 with honours.